jacobwi/portfolio-net/README.md

 ## Deployment
 - Via `Docker`.
 To deploy the website you must dockerize the project and include .NET core and node packages in it.
-- Once dockerizedd you can then deploy it using heroku or similar web services sites. 😇
+- Once dockerized you can then deploy it using heroku or similar web services sites. 😇

 ---